Fast-food packaging and bike wheels among rubbish cleared from A27 after eight-hour clean up job

 Council staff spent a whole night clearing litter and rubbish from a stretch of the A27.

-A team of four filled 90 bags of rubbish from the one mile stretch of the A27 west of the Southwick tunnel on Monday, January 24.
+A team of four spent eight hours filling 90 bags of rubbish from the one mile stretch of the A27 west of the Southwick tunnel on Monday, January 24.

 The litter was cleared from the hard shoulder and central reservation, with approximately one tonne of detritus picked up from the pavement and gutters on a junction at Eighth Avenue, Lancing.